-Before the colonial Spaniards banned the ceremonial events occurring each Winter Solstice in Cusco, the native residents gathered to honor the Sun God, sacrifice an animal to ensure good crops and to pay homage to the Inca, as the first born Son of the Sun.
+Before the colonial Spaniards banned the ceremonial events occurring each Winter Solstice in Cuzco, the native residents gathered to honor the Sun God, sacrifice an animal to ensure good crops, and to pay homage to the Inca, as the first born Son of the Sun.

 In 1572, Viceroy Toledo banned Inti Raymi celebrations as pagan and contrary to the Catholic faith.
 Following the edict, the ceremonies went underground.

 Today, it's the second largest festival in South America.
 Hundreds of thousands of people converge on Cuzco from other parts of the nation, South America, and the world for a week-long celebration marking the beginning of a new year, the Inti Raymi, the Festival of the Sun.

 Every day has its events, from daytime expositions, street fairs, and people milling and dancing in the streets.
 In the evenings, live music from the best of Peruvian musical groups draws the crowds to the Plaza de Armas for free concerts.

 During the preceding year, in preparation for Inti Raymi, hundreds of actors are chosen to represent historical figures.
 Being selected to portray the Sapa Inca or his wife, Mama Occla, is a great honor.

 The centerpiece of the festival is the all-day celebrations on June 24, the actual day of Inti Raymi.